snap-one/docs-driverworks-api/source/includes/22_miscellaneous/_7-GetCapability.md

 ## GetCapability

-Function called from DriverWorks driver to get a capability from the driver’s .c4i file.
+Function called from DriverWorks driver to get a capability from the driver.
 This API should not be invoked during OnDriverInit.

 ###### Available from 1.6.0